futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 ## Postgres Process

-First of all, a postgres process runs together with a [yb-tserver](https://docs.yugabyte.com/latest/architecture/concepts/yb-tserver/) (tablet server) on the storage node in YugabyteDb.
+First of all, a Postgres process runs together with a [yb-tserver](https://docs.yugabyte.com/latest/architecture/concepts/yb-tserver/) (tablet server) on the storage node in YugabyteDb.
 More specifically, postgres was started as a child process of yb-tserver.
 Please check the commit history of [pg_wrapper.cc](https://github.com/yugabyte/yugabyte-db/commits/master/src/yb/yql/pgwrapper/pg_wrapper.cc).

-The [initdb.c](https://github.com/yugabyte/yugabyte-db/commits/master/src/postgres/src/bin/initdb/initdb.c) is called to initialize postgres installation.
+The [initdb.c](https://github.com/yugabyte/yugabyte-db/commits/master/src/postgres/src/bin/initdb/initdb.c) is called to initialize Postgres installation.
-YugaByteDB is more complicated for postgres initialization since its catalog manager is on [yb-master](https://docs.yugabyte.com/latest/architecture/concepts/yb-master/) nodes and it needs to setup system tables on catalog manager.
+YugaByteDB is more complicated for Postgres initialization since its catalog manager is on [yb-master](https://docs.yugabyte.com/latest/architecture/concepts/yb-master/) nodes and it needs to setup system tables on catalog manager.
+The reasons are as follows as implemented by this [commit](https://github.com/yugabyte/yugabyte-db/commit/ca30a3ab5252858103cf6f3f92697821e9b718df)
+* Create Postgres catalog tables on yb-master during initdb, and use them for all Postgres catalog read and writes.
+* the Postgres instances running on each node are now virtually stateless and no local files are created/used for either system or user tables
+* This ensures metadata consistency and high-availability in case of master/node failures
+* However, this has an effect on performance of DDL statements as metadata lookups can be non-local but this is mitigated by more aggressive caching -- and should not affect steady-state DML statements.

 The processes on a yb-server is shown as follows.